jsiwu94/Moon/_posts/2019-11-29-Predicting-Crime-Type-in-Boston-Using-Artificial-Neural-Network.md

 The baseline probability was ~8.3% for each class since there were 12 classes in the dependent variable.
 In the first model, I fitted all the independent variables into the model which resulted in an accuracy of ~21.8% and a loss of ~2.26.
 This is considerably good since this was a multiclass classification with 12 classes.

 However, there were definitely room for improvements in the model performance.
-In the second model, I decided to remove the year variable based on the correlation test result and the address grouping variable to enhance the performance of the model.
+In the second model, I decided to remove the season and address variables to enhance the performance of the model.
 The result was that the accuracy slightly improved to ~22.2% and the loss was reduced slightly.

 Though the average TPR and FPR comparison in the ROC curve showed that model 2 has bigger area under the curve compared to model 1, this performance assessment in inaccurate for non-binary classification model.
 Therefore, I would rely more the loss and accuracy to measure the model performance.